noji0101/object-detection-app/README.md

 Defalut config file is **configs/default.yaml**

-If you want to use another config file, add configfile command like this
+If you want to use another config file, add '--configfile' command like this
 ```bash
 python train.py --configfile ./configs/foo.yaml
 ```